steveya/steveya.github.io/_posts/2024-09-16-short-rate-models-4.md

 2. [Simulating Vasicek Model](#simulating-vasicek-model)
 3. [Calibration to Market Observed Short Rates](#calibration-to-market-observed-short-rates)

-Code for this post can be found on [my Github](https://github.com/steveya/short-rate-models/blob/main/notebook/vasicek_model.ipynb).
+The code for this post is on [my Github](https://github.com/steveya/short-rate-models/blob/main/notebook/vasicek_model.ipynb).

 ## Recap

-In our [previous post](https://steveya.github.io/posts/short-rate-models-3/) we introduced the Vasicek model, exploring how it uses the Ornstein-Uhlenbeck (OU) process to model the dynamics of the short rates.
+In our [previous post](https://steveya.github.io/posts/short-rate-models-3/), we introduced the Vasicek model that used the Ornstein-Uhlenbeck (OU) process to model the dynamics of the short rates.
 We then derived solutions for both the OU process and bond prices.
-Building on this foundation, we now turn our attention to more practical aspects: simulating the Vasicek model and estimating its parameters from observed short rates.
+We can now focus on the more practical aspects: simulating the Vasicek model and estimating its parameters from market-observed short rates.

-Given the extensive study of the OU process in finance and physics literature, our focus will be on introducing other important concepts within the context of the Vasicek model.
-By introducing how we simulate from the OU process, we discuss the more theoretical aspects of the Euler-Maruyama discretization.
-The different discretization also give rises to the distinction between the likelihood function and the quasi-likelihood function, leading us to the section of parameter estimation using the maximum likelihood method.
-We'll then address the limitation of the maximum likelihood estimator on finite samples.
-To overcome these issues, we'll introduce an alternative method—particle filtering—which has shown promising results in our empirical studies.
+Given the extensive study of the OU process in finance and physics literature, we will focus on introducing other essential concepts related to simulating and estimating the Vasicek model.
+When introducing how we simulate the OU process, we also discuss the convergence of the Euler-Maruyama discretization to the exact discretization.
+The different discretization is also the distinquishment between the likelihood and the quasi-likelihood function, leading us to the section on parameter estimation using the maximum likelihood methods.
+We will then demonstrate and discuss the limitation of the maximum likelihood estimator on finite samples.
+To overcome these issues, we introduce a particle filtering estimation method which has shown promising results in our empirical studies.

-I really enjoyed writing this post, as it helps me learn a lot of things along the way, and I hope it helps you in some way too.

 ## Simulating Vasicek Model
 We can simulate the Vasicek short-rate process directly applying the Euler-Maruyama discretization to its stochastic differential equation (SDE).
 This method can introduce time-aggregation error when the discretization step $$\Delta t$$ is large.
 A better approach when $$\Delta t$$ is large is to apply Euler-Maruyama discretization to the solution of the SDE.
 More specifically, if we discretize the Vasicek SDE, we get